SpatialDeploy/SpatialStudio/README.md

 encoder.finish()
 ```

-An encoder is first created with `splv.SPLVencoder(width, height, depth, framerate, outputPath)`.
+An encoder is first created with `splv.SPLVencoder(width, height, depth, framerate, outputPath, gopSize, maxBrickGroupSize)`.
 - `xSize`, `ySize`, and `zSize` define the dimensions of the spatial.
 - `framerate` defines the frames per second.
 - `gopSize` defines the group-of-pictures size for this encoder.
 If this is set to some number `n`, then every `n`th frame is an I-frame, and the rest are P-frames.
+- `maxBrickGroupSize` defines the maximum number of bricks that get encoded independently in each frame.
+Essentially, this controls the parallelizeabliltiy of encoding/decoding.
+A good default is 512.
+A value of 0 means that all bricks will be encoded in a single group.
 - `outputPath` defines the path to the output spatial file.

 A frame from an `nvdb` is encoded using the `splv.SPLVencoder.encode_nvdb_frame(path, minX, minY, minZ, maxX, maxY, maxZ, lrAxis, udAxis, fbAxis removeNonvisible=False)` function.